-The Council's Assistant Director of Finance and Property resigned as a Director for WLDC Staffing Services Ltd, Surestaff Limited and WLDC Trading Limited on 1st August 2022.
-To be replaced by an employee of The Council as the Secretary of WLDC Staffing Services Ltd, Surestaff Limited and WLDC Trading Limited as at 1st August 2022.
-The Director of Planning and Regeneration continues to be a Director to Market Street Renewal Ltd (part owned by WLDC).
+An employee of The Council is the Secretary of WLDC Staffing Services Ltd, Surestaff Limited and WLDC Trading Limited.
+The Director for Planning and Regeneration is a Director to Market Street Renewal Ltd (100% owned by WLDC).

 Other Pubic Bodies (Subject to Common Control by UK Central Government):